immutable/ts-immutable-sdk/examples/README.md

 ## Examples scope

 When creating an example app it should contain only examples about one particular feature to prevent overloading the example.
-If there are multiple ways to use the feature then it is okay to include those in one sample app.
+If there are multiple ways to use the feature then it is okay to include those in one example app.

 For example;

 the app in `examples/passport/wallets-connect-with-nextjs` show how to connect passport in the nextjs framework.

 It contains a default route that has links to each of the examples.
 Inside there are three routes, one for each way to connect (EIP-1193, EtherJS and Wagmi).
-These are okay to be part of one sample app since they show how to use one feature but using 3 different libraries.
+These are okay to be part of one example app since they show how to use one feature but using 3 different libraries.

 If you want to show a different feature e.g signing with passport, you should create a new example app.
 Even though it also requires passport to connect you should not add the signing example to the connect example app.